 - Example: Let’s take the above example about a friend waiting too long to call 911 when her friend overdoses.
 An expert should be hired to evaluate the effects of the overdose and timing of the death.
 What’s the prosecution’s evidence that proves that, even if the defendant had called 911 shortly after her friend overdosed, her friend would have survived?
 It was the overdose that caused the death, not the defendant waiting to call 911.

-The homicide attorneys at Feldman & Royle have the experience and skills necessary to ensure that the prosecution does not unfairly convict you for what is too often a tragic accident.
-If you or a loved one faces a charge of negligent homicide, contact an experienced homicide attorney at Feldman & Royle as soon as possible to protect your rights.
+If you’re facing a charge of negligent homicide, you need someone that can evaluate every defense possible.
+At Feldman & Royle, we have the experience and skills necessary to ensure that the prosecution does not unfairly convict you for what is too often a tragic accident.
+If you or a loved one faces a charge of negligent homicide, contact an experienced homicide attorney as soon as possible to protect your rights.
 We offer a free, confidential consultation.